 A Norwegian novelist and satirist who used his pen as a scalpel, dissecting the hypocrisy and social injustices of 19th-century bourgeois society.

-Alexander Kielland came from wealth but spent his literary career scrutinizing the privileged class he knew so well.
-Trained as a lawyer, he found his true calling in writing, joining the ranks of Norway's great realist authors.
-His novels and short stories were sharp, often ironic critiques of the state church, the rigid school system, and the moral failings of the powerful.
-Works like 'Garman & Worse' and 'Skipper Worse' exposed the tensions between mercantile ambition and human feeling, while his prose was celebrated for its clarity and wit.
-Though his writing output was relatively brief, concentrated in a prolific decade, his influence was lasting.
-He served as mayor of his hometown and later as a county governor, attempting to apply his ideals of justice and reform in the public sphere, cementing his role as both a critical artist and an engaged citizen.
+Alexander Kielland wrote 'Garman & Worse' and 'Skipper Worse,' novels that exposed tensions between mercantile ambition and human feeling.
+Trained as a lawyer, he came from wealth but spent his literary career scrutinizing the privileged class.
+His short stories and novels delivered sharp, often ironic critiques of the state church, the rigid school system, and the moral failings of the powerful.
+His prose was celebrated for its clarity and wit.
+His writing output was brief, concentrated in a prolific decade.
+He served as mayor of his hometown and later as a county governor, applying his ideals of justice and reform in the public sphere.

 The biggest hits of 1849